galenhuntington/hpre/README.md

 ##  Trailing commas and the like

-_An extension `ExtraCommas` is being considered that may eventually make this mostly obsolete._
+_An extension `ExtraCommas` has been proposed that would replace some of these features, but it has been stalled for a while._

 That a comma is not allowed after the last item in a comma-separated list is a recurring nuisance.
 It is easy to fail to attend to